 Have you ever thought about living in Switzerland?
 While it shares some similarities to New York City, like its wintry train rides and delicious hot chocolate, this one-of-a-kind country can be your new home, with a twist!

 Albinen, a small village in Switzerland, is facing depopulation with residents moving away in great numbers over the last few years.
-And with only 240 residents left the town’s economic success is in question.
+And with fewer than 250 residents left (according to Daily Mail there were just 243 residents in the village at the end of 2020) the town’s economic success is in question.

-The village is far from uninhabitable—it’s beautiful, clean, and has unbeatable scenery—but unfortunately, the job market is virtually nonexistent.
+To clarify: the village is far from uninhabitable.
+It’s nestled on a mountain slope at 4,265 feet above sea level, making it beautiful, clean, and filled with unbeatable scenery.
+But, unfortunately, the job market is virtually nonexistent.

 The property chosen must have a minimum value of 200,000 francs ($214,593.79 USD), must be your permanent home (not a second residence), and a commitment to live there for at least 10 years must be made otherwise the money will have to be paid back.
 So if you have dual citizenship or family in Switzerland, it may be worth looking into!